curl/everything-curl/sourcecode-contributing.md

   already have too many of those that we have not managed to remove yet.

-- Quick hacks or dirty solutions that have a high risk of not working on platforms you do not run or on architectures you don't know.
-We don't care if you are in a hurry or that it works for you.
+- Quick hacks or dirty solutions that have a high risk of not working on platforms you do not run or on architectures you do not know.
+We do not care if you are in a hurry or that it works for you.
 We do not accept high risk code or code that is hard to read or understand.

 - Code that breaks the build.
 Sure, we accept that we sometimes have to add code to certain areas that makes the new functionality perhaps depend on a